-Spare parts and stocks are managed directly in Microsoft Dynamics NAV.
+Spare parts and stocks are managed directly in Microsoft Dynamics 365 Business Central.

-• Retrieve from the CMMS the quantities of parts available in the physical stock as well as the related costs, data present in Dynamics NAV.
+- Retrieve from the CMMS the quantities of parts available in the physical stock as well as the related costs, data present in Dynamics 365 BC.

 “In the end, we benefit from an overall refined financial vision of maintenance with a cost breakdown by business unit or equipment.
 The system has led to better item coding and better spare part handling.”

 Some numbers speak for themselves: “When I look at the cumulative annual hours reported on the CMMS, I find 70% of the attendance hours of my maintenance staff.”
 More than 900 requests come from external employees and 3,000 work orders have been processed – including preventive maintenance and improvement requests.